XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2020-03-14-download-redmi-note-9-pro-rom.md

-We, at Xiaomi Firmware Updater, were able to get the first official MIUI package for Redmi Note 9 Pro, although it's not available on MIUI website yet!
+We, at XM Firmware Updater, were able to get the first official MIUI package for Redmi Note 9 Pro, although it's not available on MIUI website yet!

 Redmi Note 9 Pro is running MIUI version *V11.0.4.0* based on Android 10.